US: FBI shoot armed man trying to enter CIA headquarters | DW | 04.05.2021

 The man had attempted to enter the gate of the CIA building.
 A CIA spokesperson said they are aware of the situation.

-"Our compound remains secured, and our Security Protective Officers working the incident are the only agency personnel directly," the CIA said.
+"Our compound remains secured, and our Security Protective Officers working the incident are the only agency personnel directly involved," the CIA said.

 The FBI said it is still investigating the situation.